gillerg8/tree-view-full-width/README.md

-# tree-view-stay-right package
+# tree-view-full-width package

 While crawling through directories, this package will give tree view the ability to keep the tree view extended fully.
+It also disables the extender, so if that doesn't bother you, you're in luck!

 ## License

-Copyright (c) 2016 Geoff Giller
+Copyright (c) 2017 Geoff Giller